AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 **Note:** The following risks are associated with the replacement of the system disk of an instance:

--   The original system disk will be released.
+-   The original system disk is released.
 We recommend that you create a snapshot to back up your data in advance.
 -   You must stop the instance before you can replace its system disk.
 When the instance is stopped, the services that are running on the instance are interrupted.
 -   After you replace the system disk, you must re-deploy the service environment on the new system disk.
 This may cause services on the instance to be interrupted for an extended period of time.
 -   When the system disk is being replaced, a new system disk with a different disk ID is allocated to the instance.
 The snapshots of the original system disk cannot be used to roll back the new system disk.

 ## I have multiple Alibaba Cloud accounts.
-I want to transfer an instance from Account A to Account B or migrate the environment and applications of an instance in Account A to an instance in Account B. What do I do?
+I want to transfer an instance from Account A to Account B or migrate the environment and applications of an instance within Account A to an instance within Account B. What do I do?

-You can perform the following steps:
+You can perform the following operations:

 1. Create a custom image from the instance in Account A. For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md).
 2. Share the image to Account B. For more information, see [Share or unshare custom images](/intl.en-US/Images/Custom image/Share or unshare custom images.md).